 How is consumption estimated?

-Consumption is estimated using two key components:
+Consumption is estimated based on two main components:

-Manually entered based on your expected usage
+Manually entered based on expected usage

 What is SLP and how does it work?